htoyryla/convis/README.md

 - output_dir the dir in which the output images are going to be places
 - layer name of the conv layer

+The output_dir must exist in advance.
+The output files will be named like convis/tubingen-conv3_2-69.png

+Known issues: